go2santosh/mapjs/README.md

 # mapjs
 A JavaScript library to help draw map on HTML5 canvas.
-Map data can be defined in JSON file.
+Map data is defined in JSON file.
 Implements functionality to set current and destination locations as well as show shortest path.

 ### Getting Started
 Download the map.js file and include in your HTML.